AS SEEN ON

 1. Sell Your House with a Real Estate Agent

-Listing with a licensed real estate agent is the most common way homeowners sell in New Jersey.
-The agent lists the property on the MLS (Multiple Listing Service), markets it to buyers, schedules showings, and negotiates offers.
+Listing with an agent is the most common method.
+The property is marketed on the MLS, shown to buyers, and negotiated through offers.

 Pros